-“I enthusiastically support the partnership of the Chester County Historical Society and Adrian Martinez, nationally known artist in creating The Visionary World of Humphry Marshall 1750-1800 in Pennsylvania’ a unique exhibit opening in the fall of 2016.
+“I enthusiastically support the partnership of the Chester County Historical Society and Adrian Martinez, nationally known artist, in creating The Visionary World of Humphry Marshall 1750-1800, a unique exhibit opening in the fall of 2016.
 Through Adrian Martinez’s paintings and his exhibit design incorporating some of the major artifacts in CCHS’s collection, Pennsylvania residents and tourists will actually see for the first time prominent local 18th century Chester County figures like “Indian Hannah” Freeman and renowned botanist Humphry Marshall.
 It should be a wonderful show!”

 Introduction: The Visionary World of Humphry Marshall 1750-1800 will be an artistic exploration of colonial Pennsylvania through the vision of acclaimed artist/guest curator Adrian Martinez.
-The exhibition will showcase a unique series of twelve original paintings depicting the evolution of Chester County from frontier to farmland in the last half of the eighteenth century, as well as artifacts from the CCHS collection and possible loans.
-The exhibition will incorporate a specific emphasis on Humphry Marshall, noted botanist and Chester Countian.
+The exhibition will showcase a unique series of twelve original paintings depicting the evolution of Chester County from frontier to farmland in the last half of the eighteenth century, as well as artifacts from the CCHS collection.
+The exhibition will have a specific emphasis on Humphry Marshall, noted botanist and Chester Countian.

 Major exhibition components: Paintings, objects, manuscripts, will be introduced to audiences in an immersive experience, relate to themes of this seminal time period, including botany and agriculture, Native Americans, social and economic relations, and the American Revolution.